bvaldes-k9/bvaldes-k9/README.md

 ### About me:
 ***
-- Years of experince thriving in the Computer Science field, has lead me to meet as well, grow from talented individuals in this industry via the handling of projects in a agile/scrum environments.
+- Years of experince thriving in the Computer Science field, has lead me to meet as well, grow from talented individuals in this industry via the handling of projects in agile/scrum environments.
 I've been blessed with many engaging oppertunities in my career such as:

-    - Providing help desk support, applying scripts/migrations in enterprises environments to critical infrastructure, data center cloud administration, AWS certified SysOps Administrator, graduate with a *Bachelors in Network Systems and Data Communications*, and now I'm automating cloud orchestration via ci-cd applying IAC with evolving technology stacks.
+    - Providing help desk support, applying scripts/migrations in enterprise's environments to critical infrastructure, data center cloud administration, AWS certified SysOps Administrator, graduate with a *Bachelors in Network Systems and Data Communications*, and now I'm automating cloud orchestration via ci-cd applying IAC with evolving technology stacks.

 ### Language and Tools:
 ***